 In this post, we’ll discuss recommended layout and grid settings in Sketch and how to change them.
 The settings we recommend are compatible with common front-end frameworks and have been updated to be compatible with Sketch in 2023.

 To make things better, we’ve also created a template you can download to apply the settings we talk about to your project right away.

 Would you rather watch a video about setup up your layout settings?
 Take a look at the video below where we show you how. 👇

 How to change layout settings in Sketch

-Before we dive into recommended Sketch layout and grid settings we first have to make a list of the settings we have available in Sketch and how we get there.
-Here’s how you can change your Sketch layout settings.
+Before diving into recommended Sketch layout and grid settings, we first have to be able to change the layout settings available in Sketch.
+Here’s how you can do that.

 - Open Sketch and open a (new) file.

 - Select view, canvas, and finally, layout settings.